Skip to Content

 One tip I always tell parents is to pick nice days and paint OUTSIDE!
 I did not enjoy cleaning up the kitchen or playroom after we did a painting project.
 But if you do your painting outside on a driveway or patio, it’s so much easier!

-Exploring Patriotic Symbols of America!
+Exploring Patriotic Symbols of the United States of America!

 I wanted my kids to be familiar with the more common symbols of our nation.
 So I picked a handful that would be fun, and that they’d probably see often: